Skip to main content

 The process and analyses used in ANOVA will take these two sources of variance (systematic variance between groups and random error within groups, or how much groups differ from each other and how much people differ within each group) and compare them to one another to determine if the groups have any explanatory value in our outcome variable.
 By doing this, we will test for statistically significant differences between the group means, just like we did for \(t\)-tests.
 We will go step by step to break down the math to see how ANOVA actually works.

-This page titled 12.1: Observing and Interpreting Variability is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.1: Observing and Interpreting Variability is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?